M3wP/Manche/readme.md

 The MOD files must be the original M.K. or M!K! types.

 The MOD files must not have instruments with sample lengths greater than 65535 bytes long.

-The MOD files must be on D81 images mounted into the F011 drive.
-At present (as of 04JAN2021), there is an issue with the FREEZER not properly attaching disk images while Manche is running.
-You must mount the images before running Manche.

-Manche will be enhanced to allow loading of MOD files from the SD card instead in the near future.

 ## Peppito Performance
 At present, Peppito only supports the following effects: